CyranoB/flash_cards/memory-bank/progress.md

 -   **Results Display:** Implement the page showing the generated course overview/outline.
 -   **Session Management:** Implement study session tracking and summary display.
 -   **Authentication Flow:** Integrate Clerk authentication more deeply if needed beyond basic setup.
--   **Deployment:** Configure and test deployment (e.g., on Vercel).
+-   **Deployment:** Configure and test deployment (e.g., on Vercel) - The switch to `pdf-parse` should resolve the previous blocker.
--   **Robustness/Edge Cases:** Further testing with different file types, sizes, and potential error conditions.
+-   **Robustness/Edge Cases:** Further testing with different file types, sizes, potential PDF complexities (`pdf-parse` limitations?), and error conditions.
 -   **Alternative Storage for Large Text:** Investigate and potentially implement alternative storage (Vercel Blob, S3) for extracted text if the 25MB limit + Redis storage proves problematic.

 ## 3. Current Status

--   The core file upload and text extraction pipeline is now functional for .txt, .docx, and .pdf files, including background processing for PDFs.
+-   The core file upload and text extraction pipeline is functional for .txt, .docx, and .pdf files, using `pdf-parse` for PDFs in a Vercel-compatible way.
+-   Background processing for PDFs remains functional.
 -   Frontend validation prevents excessively large files (default > 25MB) from being processed, mitigating Redis size limit errors for now.

 ## 4. Known Issues / Blockers

 -   **Redis Size Limit (Potential):** While mitigated by the frontend limit, storing large extracted text (even from <25MB PDFs) in Redis might still hit limits or be inefficient.
 This needs monitoring or a proactive change to alternative storage.
 -   **Peer Dependency Warnings:** Warnings exist during `pnpm install` related to React/date-fns versions.
 Need investigation if they cause runtime issues.
--   **`pdf-text-extract` Limitations:** Relies on temporary file storage server-side.
-May have its own limitations with complex PDFs (though it seems to work for the tested files).
+-   **`pdf-parse` Limitations:** Need to verify its performance and accuracy with various PDF structures, especially complex ones, during testing.